Active Directory Replication Concepts

 The Knowledge Consistency Checker (KCC) creates connection objects automatically, but they can also be created manually.
 Connection objects created by the KCC appear in the Active Directory Sites and Services snap-in as <automatically generated> and are considered adequate under normal operating conditions.
 Connection objects created by an administrator are manually created connection objects.
 A manually created connection object is identified by the name assigned by the administrator when it was created.
 When you modify an <automatically generated> connection object, you convert it into an administratively modified connection object and the object appears in the form of a GUID.
 The KCC does not make changes to manual or modified connection objects.

 The KCC is a built-in process that runs on all domain controllers and generates replication topology for the Active Directory forest.
 The KCC creates separate replication topologies depending on whether replication is occurring within a site (intrasite) or between sites (intersite).
-The KCC also dynamically adjusts the topology to accommodate the addition of new domain controllers, the removal of existing domain controllers, the movement of domain controllers to and from sites, changing costs and schedules, and domain controllers that are temporarily unavailable or in an error state.
+The KCC also dynamically adjusts the topology to accommodate new domain controllers, domain controllers moved to and from sites, changing costs and schedules, and domain controllers that are temporarily unavailable.

-Within a site, the connections between writable domain controllers are always arranged in a bidirectional ring, with additional shortcut connections to reduce latency in large sites.
+Within a site, the connections between domain controllers are always arranged in a bidirectional ring, with additional shortcut connections to reduce latency in large sites.
 On the other hand, the intersite topology is a layering of spanning trees, which means one intersite connection exists between any two sites for each directory partition and generally does not contain shortcut connections.
-For more information about spanning trees and Active Directory replication topology, see Active Directory Replication Topology Technical Reference (http://go.microsoft.com/fwlink/?LinkID=93578).
+For more information about spanning trees and Active Directory replication topology, see Active Directory Replication Topology Technical Reference in the Windows Server 2003 Technical Reference on the Microsoft Web site (http://go.microsoft.com/fwlink/?LinkId=44137).

 A subnet is a segment of a TCP/IP network to which a set of logical IP addresses are assigned.
 Subnets group computers in a way that identifies their physical proximity on the network.
-Subnet objects in AD DS identify the network addresses that are used to map computers to sites.
+Subnet objects in Active Directory identify the network addresses that are used to map computers to sites.

 Sites are Active Directory objects that represent one or more TCP/IP subnets with highly reliable and fast network connections.
 Site information allows administrators to configure Active Directory access and replication to optimize usage of the physical network.
 Site objects are associated with a set of subnets, and each domain controller in a forest is associated with an Active Directory site according to its IP address.
 Sites can host domain controllers from more than one domain, and a domain can be represented in more than one site.